-Business acumen is keenness and quickness in understanding and dealing with a business situation in a manner that is likely to lead to a good outcome.
+Developing business acumen is keenness and quickness in understanding and dealing with a business situation in a manner that is likely to lead to a good outcome.
 It is seen as a mechanism for improving financial performance and leadership development.

 Business acumen, also known as business savvy and business sense is an ability to understand and deal with different business situations.
-We have to make clear that business acumen is not a single skill, but a wide complex of competencies, knowledge, and awareness of multiple aspects of a business.
+We have to make clear that developing business acumen is not a single skill, but a wide complex of competencies, knowledge, and awareness of multiple aspects of a business.

 It is a direct and appropriate understanding of how your company makes money.
-It includes a thorough understanding of what stimulates prosperity and cash flow, a market focused approach to the business, and an overall understanding of the business and its interrelationships.
+It includes a thorough understanding of what stimulates prosperity and cash flow, a market-focused approach to the business, and an overall understanding of the business and its interrelationships.

 If you don’t understand financial metrics, it is really impossible to build a business If you lack financial skills, you are not able to understand the financial implications of your decisions.
-The results can be real disasters leading to wasted resources, wrong decisions, missed opportunities and a decrease in financial performance of your organization.
+The results can be real disasters leading to wasted resources, wrong decisions, missed opportunities, and a decrease in the financial performance of your organization.

 One who is unskilled has the following characteristics –

 - Doesn’t understand the broader world of business.

 - Maybe a very committed functional or professional expert.